-Event Date/s Notes Professional Experience preparation Approx. 2 week prior to first day of placement.
-Pre-service Teacher makes contact with the Professional Experience school.
-6 week block of supervised teaching practice Monday 05 August to Friday 13 September 2024 6 weeks of teaching The first two to three days to be observation and settling into school environment and context, as well as planning and consulting with Supervising Teacher(s) for future teaching.
-Segments of lessons half way through Week 1.
-Full lessons to start towards end of Week 1.
-Sequences of lessons to commence in Week 2 until end of placement.
-Students should be at 50 per cent of a full-time teaching load by end of Week 2.
-Pre-Service Teacher observations continue throughout placement.
+Event Notes Professional experience preparation: Approx. 2 week prior to first day of placement.
+Pre-Service Teacher makes contact with the professional experience school.
+Monday 11 August to Friday 12 September 2025 Week 1: Observations of supervising teacher and planning for active teaching.
+Lesson segments commence halfway through the week and progress to a full lesson.
+Weeks 2: Lesson sequences commence.
+Weeks 3 - 5: Continue with lesson sequences.
+50% of a full-time teaching load.
+Graduate Teacher Performance Assessment (GTPA): Preservice teachers must have the opportunity to undertake their GTPA data collection in one of their teaching areas.
 Due to GTPA component, the student must have the opportunity to plan, teach and assess a four-week topic/unit (at least) in their area of specialisation.
-Preparation of interim evaluation OR at-risk form Interim Report - Pre-Service Teacher to upload - do not email to UQ At Risk Form - Email to UQ 23 August 2024 The Supervising Teacher discusses the completed evaluation form with the pre-service Teacher and the evaluation form is signed by all parties OR the Supervising Teacher/school to contact the UQ facilitator in the first instance to discuss concerns with preservice Teacher progress.
+29 August 2025 Interim evaluation OR At-risk form Interim Report - Pre-Service Teacher to upload - do not email to UQ At Risk Form - Email to UQ The supervising Teacher discusses the completed evaluation form with the pre-service teacher and has it signed by all parties.
+OR the supervising Teacher/school can contact the UQ facilitator in the first instance to discuss concerns with the pre-service teacher's progress.
 Please do not email Interim Reports to UQ.
 Student is to upload to their 'Blackboard' site.
-Preparation of Final Professional Experience recommendations report Week beginning 19 September 2024 The Supervising Teacher discusses the completed report with the pre-service Teacher and the report is signed by all parties.
-Final Professional Experience recommendations report given to pre-service Teacher.
+Week beginning 8 September 2025: Preparation of Final professional experience recommendations report The supervising Teacher discusses the completed report with the Pre-Service Teacher and the report is signed by all parties.
+12 Sept 2025 or on completion of any required make-up days: Final professional experience recommendations report given to Pre-Service Teacher.
 Pre-Service Teacher uploads.
-13 Sept 2024 or on completion of any required make-up days Give the signed original evaluation form to the preservice Teacher.
-It is the pre-service Teacher's responsibility to provide the fully-completed evaluation form to UQ by uploading to their student Blackboard site.
-The school coordinator of pre-service Teachers retains a copy of the evaluation form for school records.
-Pay claim forms To be submitted once the placement block has been completed Supervising Teacher and school coordinator complete pay claim forms.
+Give the signed original evaluation form to the pre- service Teacher.
+It is the Pre-Service Teacher's responsibility to provide the fully-completed evaluation form to UQ by uploading to their student Blackboard site.
+The school Coordinator of Pre-Service Teachers retains a copy of the evaluation form for school records.
+Pay claim forms Supervising Teacher and school Coordinator complete pay claim forms.
 The Coordinator signs and emails the pay claims to UQ.

-Further information and relevant forms for EDUC7540 can be found here
+Further information and relevant forms for EDUC7540 can be found here: EDUC7540